mirisuzanne/miriamsuzanne/content/2016/12/24/clarifications.rst

-We can't keep accepting identities one-at-a-time, based on our ability to assimilate — we have to **rebuild these systems** with new, more fluid and queer assumptions.
+We can't keep accepting identities one-at-a-time, based on their ability to assimilate with established (straight white cis) norms.
+We have to **rebuild these systems** with new, more fluid and queer assumptions.

 .. _born this way: https://www.newscientist.com/article/mg22730310-100-sexuality-is-fluid-its-time-to-get-past-born-this-way/